white-lab/protocols/protocols/TMT_labeling_new.md

 1. Spin down lyophilized samples (after SEPPAK amount of peptide should be between 150-200ug per sample).
 2. Resuspend dry aliquots in 35 μL 50mM HEPES in HPLC water.
-3. Vortex and spin down at 13,400 rpm for 1 minute..
+3. Vortex and spin down at 13,400 rpm for 1 minute.
 4. Equilibrate TMT at room temperature for 3 minutes.
 5. Resuspend TMT in 32 μL anhydrous MeCN (enough for 2 labeling reactions!).
 6. Vortex and spin down at 13,400 rpm for 1 minute.